 Just how do they accomplish this?
-Blink Health works with a pharmacy benefit administrator that negotiates drug prices on your behalf.
-When the pharmacist processes Blink as the primary payor, this pharmacy benefit administrator reimburses the pharmacy for the medication.
+Blink Health works with a pharmacy benefits administrator that negotiates drug prices on your behalf.
+When the pharmacist processes Blink as the primary payor, this pharmacy benefits administrator reimburses the pharmacy for the medication.

 Is Blink Health a legitimate company?

 Yes!
 Blink Health is a legitimate company.
 According to their website, they are “the cure for high drug prices.”

 Do I need a prescription for Blink Health?

 You need a prescription in order to purchase your medication on Blink Health, but you do not need your doctor’s permission to use Blink for that purchase.